Skip to main content

 Skip the Elevator — How Taking the Stairs for a Few Floors Boosts Daily Health

-Skip the elevator once in a while — even a few flights of stairs can wake up your body, lift your energy, and make everyday movement feel easier.
+Skip the elevator occasionally—climbing a few flights of stairs wakes up your body, boosts energy, and makes everyday movement feel easier.

 🌿 Rebuild simple movement with [Resetting Mondays with a Five-Minute Stretch ].